+'''

-\$ docker pull docker pull dmri/neurodock:tagname
+$ docker pull docker pull dmri/neurodock:tagname

+'''

 where tagname is the version you'd like to pull.
-To install the latest NeuroDock, you would run the command
+To install NeuroDock v0.2, you would run the command

-\$ docker pull dmri/neurodock:latest
+\$ docker pull dmri/neurodock:v0.2

 And that's it!
 All you have to do now is to wait for the NeuroDock image to finish downloading.